-The finance costs decreased to RMB11.4 million in the FY2021 from RMB19.4 million in the FY2020, representing a decrease of 41.1%.
-Such decrease was primarily due to the decrease in interest payments as a result of (a) the repayment of bank loans of RMB3.6 million and finance lease of RMB17.1 million in the FY2021 and (b) the conversion of the 2019 Convertible Bonds on 19 October 2020.
+The finance costs decreased to RMB11.0 million in the FY2022 from RMB11.4 million in the FY2021, representing a slightly decrease of 3.5%.
+Such decrease was primarily due to the decrease in interest payments as a result of the repayment of bank loans and other borrowings of RMB1.8 million in the FY2022.